paranerd/backup-manager/README.md

     - Backs up all files in the server's home directory (excluding the backups) into that folder
     - Removes all but the last 5 backups
     - Syncs the backup folder to the backup folder you specified
+5. Dropbox
+    - Mirrors the folder structure of your Dropbox to your backup-path
+	- Checks for content hash to determine whether to download it or not (to avoid overhead)